jcyuan06/Kcalbeloh-System/README.md

    - `10`: 10x scale (realistic scale).
 If RealSolarSystem is installed, this option will be forced.
    - This option needs [Sigma Dimensions](https://github.com/Sigma88/Sigma-Dimensions) installed.

+### Star Size
+`RealisticStarSize = `: In KSP, the dimensions of stars appear disproportionately larger in comparison to the planets.
+This item aligns the size of stars with that of planets, thereby yielding a more realistic visual aesthetic.
+   - `False`: (Default) Keep the size of stars untouched.
+   - `Ture`: Adjust the size of stars to the same scale as planets.
+It only influences the visual appearance.
+The mass of the stars won't be changed.
+   - It only changes Kerbol and the stars in Kcalbeloh system.
 ### Skybox
 `DisableSkybox = `: Whether to disable the skybox bundled with Kcalbeloh System.
    - `True`: Disable the skybox bundled with Kcalbeloh System.
 Set it to True if you don't like this skybox.